 Understand Limits of Spreadsheet Calculations

 There are many things that can get in the way of reaching financial goals.
-An uneven and unpredictable growth rate (including loss associated with stock-market investing) is one of the most obvious problems.
+An uneven and unpredictable growth rate (including losses associated with stock-market investing) is one of the most obvious problems.

 In addition, your ability to earn and thus contribute to your goal can influence your success.
 During the years in which you are saving, you may lose your job, change positions and earn less than before, or fail to experience career and earnings advancement you had counted on.